Homological $k$-systole in $n$-manifolds with positive intermediate curvature: Abstract

 \section{Abstract}

-In this paper, we prove an optimal systolic inequality and characterize the case of equality on closed Riemannian manifolds with positive triRic curvature.
-This extends prior work of Bray-Brendle-Neves \cite{BrayBrenleNevesrigidity} and Chu-Lee-Zhu \cite{chuleezhu_n_systole} to higher codimensions.
-The proof relies on the notion of stable weighted $k$-slicing, a weighted volume comparison theorem and metric-deformation.
+In this paper, we prove optimal $k$-systolic inequalities and characterize the case of equality on closed $n$-dimensional Riemannian manifolds with positive intermediate curvature for $3\leq n\leq 7$.
+This unifies prior works of Bray-Brendle-Neves \cite{BrayBrenleNevesrigidity} and Chu-Lee-Zhu \cite{chuleezhu_n_systole}, and extends them to higher codimensions.
+The proof is inspired by our recent work on splitting theorems under intermediate curvature \cite{chenhong2026}.